bekk/bekk-christmas/post/react/creating-a-chrome-extension-with-react-and-typescript.md

 This was only a quick introduction to how you can get started developing Chrome Extensions with React and TypeScript.
 Have a look at [https://developer.chrome.com/extensions](https://developer.chrome.com/extensions) for more information and samples.

 If you develop an extension of your own, you can of course also share it on the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions).
-You can actually also find this extension there as well!
-[TODO: LITTA LENKE TIL STORE-SIDEN]
+You can actually [find this extension there as well!](https://chrome.google.com/webstore/detail/snow-extension/hngdnbnepjjamanhmkgolabelaaladjk)

-You can also find [the complete project on GitHub](https://github.com/sivertschou/snow-extension) ❄️
+You can also find [the complete project on GitHub](https://github.com/sivertschou/snow-extension). ❄️